BlarkLee/MonoPLFlowNet/README.md

 # Code

 ## Prepare Environments
-We highly recommend to use anaconda to prepare environments for this work.
+We recommend to use anaconda to prepare environments for this work.
 Our work is trained and tested under

 Ubuntu 18.04
 Python 3.7.3